-This mini-course focuses on the changing environment for business and using corporate communication to execute strategy.
-It covers the changing environment for business, media relations, financial communications, corporate advertising, reputation management, social media and crisis communication.
+This minicourse focuses on the changing environment for business and using corporate communication to execute strategy.
+Building on the first-year curriculum, it covers, in greater detail, the changing environment for business, media relations, financial communications, corporate advertising, reputation management, social media and crisis communication.
 Students also work on further developing their communications skills through case analyses, experiential exercises, and presentations.

-COUNTRIES & COMPANIES IN THE INTERNATIONAL ECONOMY (CACIE)
+COUNTRIES AND COMPANIES IN THE INTERNATIONAL ECONOMY (CACIE)

 Professor Andrew B. Bernard